-Another distinctive Greek contribution to world culture was the amphitheatre.
+Another distinctive contribution of Greek architecture to world culture was the amphitheatre.
 The oldest certain archaeological evidence of theatres dates from the late 6th century BCE but we may assume that Greeks gathered in specified public places much earlier.
 Indeed, Bronze Age Minoan sites such as Phaistos had large stepped-courts which are thought to have been used for spectacles such as religious processions and bull-leaping sports.
 Then from the late 6th century BCE we have a rectangular theatre-like structure from Thorikos in Attica which had a temple dedicated to Dionysos at one end.
 This would suggest it was used during Dionyistic festivals, at which dramas were often presented.
 However, it was from the 5th century BCE that the Greek amphitheatre took on its recognisable and most influential form.
 This was an open-air and approximately semi-circular arrangement of rising rows of seats (theotron) which provided excellent acoustics.
 The stage or orchestra was also semi-circular and backed by a screen or skene, which would become more and more monumental in the following centuries.
 Monumental arches often provided the entrances (paradoi) on either side of the stage.

 Examples abound throughout the Greek world and many theatres have survived remarkably well.
 One of the most celebrated is the theatre of Dionysus Eleutherius on the southern slope of Athens' acropolis where the great plays of Sophocles, Euripedes, Aeschylus, and Aristophanes were first performed.
 One of the largest is the theatre of Argos which had a capacity for 20,000 spectators, and one of the best preserved is the theatre of Epidaurus which continues every summer to host major dramatic performances.
 Theatres were used not only for the presentation of plays but also hosted poetry recitals and musical competitions.

-Another lasting Greek architectural contribution to world culture was the stadium.
+Another lasting contribution of Greek architecture to world culture was the stadium.
 Stadiums were named after the distance (600 ancient feet or around 180 metres) of the foot-race they originally hosted - the stade or stadion.
 Initially constructed near natural embankments, stadia evolved into more sophisticated structures with rows of stone or even marble steps for seating which had divisions for ease of access.
 Conduits ran around the track to drain off excess rainfall and in Hellenistic times vaulted corridors provided a dramatic entrance for athletes and judges.
 Famous examples include those at Nemea and Olympia which had seating capacities of 30,000 and 45,000 spectators respectively.

-Considering more modest structures, there were fountain houses (from the 6th century BCE) where people could easily collect water and perhaps, as black-figure pottery scenes suggest, socialise.
+Considering more modest structures, there were fountain houses (from the 6th century BCE) in many Greek cties where people could easily collect water and perhaps, as black-figure pottery scenes suggest, socialise.
 Regarding private homes, these were usually constructed with mud brick, had packed earth floors, and were built to no particular design.
 One- or two-storied houses were the norm.
 Later, from the 5th century BCE, better houses were built in stone, usually with plastered exterior and frescoed interior walls.
 Also, there was often no particular effort at town planning which usually resulted in a maze of narrow chaotic streets, even in such great cities as Athens.
 Colonies in Magna Graecia, as we have seen in Selinus, were something of an exception and often had more regular street plans, no doubt a benefit of constructing a town from scratch.

 In conclusion then, we may say that ancient Greek architecture has provided not only many of the staple features of modern western architecture, but it has also given the world truly magnificent buildings which have literally stood the test of time and continue to inspire admiration and awe.
 Many of these buildings - the Parthenon, the Caryatid porch of the Erechtheion, the volute of an Ionic capital to name just three - have become the instantly recognisable and iconic symbols of ancient Greece.